pbloigu/certfi-bot/README.md

 Periodically (period configurable) reads the CERT-FI alert RSS feed (address configurable) and if new entries found after the last reading, constructs a Mastodon status message, which is then publised to a Mastodon instance (address and login details configurable).

 This is a personal Golang learning project and as such likely not much of use for anyone else.
 Using this as an example of anything but maybe bad code is highly discouraged.

+The bot is tooting here: https://botsin.space/@certfibot
 ## Getting Started